tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

   - [Empathetic System Architecture](./empathetic-system-architecture.pdf)

 # [Fixed Mindset vs Growth Mindset](https://biglifejournal.com/blogs/blog/fixed-mindset-vs-growth-mindset-examples)

 - I'm either good at something or I'm not -> **I can improve my skills with effort and practice**
-- when people give me feedback, it feels like criticism -> **I appreciate when people give me feedback ,it helps me learn and grow**
+- when people give me feedback, it feels like criticism -> **I appreciate it; it helps me learn and grow**
 - I'm just not good at math -> **Math is challenging for me, but I know I can improve**
 - I'm too shy to speak in front of the class -> **With practice, I can become more confident and improve my public speaking skills**
 - I'm already a really good writer.
 I don't need to get any better -> **There's always room for improvement**
-- people who are naturally smart don't need to try hard to succeed -> **No one is born smart.
+- naturally smart people don't need to try hard to succeed -> **No one is born smart.
 We can all improve with time, effort and persistence**
-- Other people's successes make me feed bad about myself -> **Other people's successes encourage and inspire me.
+- Other people's successes make me feel bad about myself -> **Other people's successes encourage and inspire me.
 They show me what is possible**
 - Successful people are lucky/talented and have never experienced failure -> **Failure is part of success.
 Most successful people have failed many times, but they succeeded because they didn't quit**
-- I wish I was as good at baseball as you, it's not fair -> **Your skills as a baseball player inspire me.
+- I wish I was as good at baseball as you.
+It's not fair -> **Your skills as a baseball player inspire me.
 Do you have any tips to help me improve**
-- It's embarrassing when I make a mistake -> **everyone makes mistakes and mistakes are opportunities to learn**
+- It's embarrassing when I make a mistake -> **everyone makes mistakes, and mistakes are opportunities to learn**
 - If I don't try new or hard things, then I won't fail -> **I have to try new and difficult things in order to grow, even if I fail at first**
 - When I fail, I get frustrated and give up -> **When I fail or get frustrated, I try again using the lessons I've learned.**
 - Failure means it is time to give up -> **I only truly fail when I stop trying**
-- I can't do that -> **I can't do that yet, I'm going to keep going, try new strategies, and/or ask for help until I understand it**
+- I can't do that -> **I can't do that yet.
+I'm going to keep going, try new strategies, and/or ask for help until I understand it**
 - If I don't improve right away, I get frustrated.
-I start to criticize myself -> **I know improvement takes time and I celebrate the small steps.
+I start to criticize myself -> **I know improvement takes time, and I celebrate the small steps.
 Even a little progress makes a difference**

 # Emotional intelligence: the four skills
 - A Different perspective on Emotional Intelligence from Daniel Goleman